 PPE should be used correctly and safely in accordance with the Ministry of Health guidance for health and disability care settings.

 Following the risk assessment questions when a person’s COVID-19 status is unknown will help determine the type of PPE to use, if any.
 Risk assessments include checking if visitors/attendees/staff are or have been unwell, or if they have recently been in contact with someone who has been unwell.

 The Ministry of Health is continually reviewing advice and guidance on the use of PPE.
 Read more about the risk assessment questions, the latest advice on PPE and its use in different health care settings, and frequently asked questions about PPE and COVID-19.

 This form must be completed a maximum of 48 hours before proposed transfer or admission to an Aged Residential Care (ARC) facility.

-- COVID-19 Screening Form: For a person to enter an aged residential care facility during Alert Levels 1 and 2 (Word, 298 KB)
+- COVID-19 Screening Form: For a person to enter an aged residential care facility (Word, 300 KB)

-- COVID-19 Screening Form: For a person to enter an aged residential care facility during Alert Levels 3 and 4 (Word, 300 KB)
+- COVID-19 Screening Form: For a person to enter an aged residential care facility (PDF, 106 KB)